 Your partner has different priorities and expectations regarding the relationship.

-For some, the significant-other relationship (and family) is the primary center of gravity of life.
+For some, the significant-other relationship (and family) is the primary center of gravity for life.
 Nothing else comes close in its importance.

 For others, a romantic relationship, even a committed one, is but one facet of life.
-There are many other aspects of life which, in their perspective, can justifiably take higher priority.
+There are many other aspects of life that, in their perspective, can justifiably take higher priority.

 3. Moving Through Life at Different Speeds